irrevocablesake/Quasar/README.md

   <em>Cornell Box</em>
 </p>

 The Cornell box is a test scene designed to evaluate the accuracy of rendering software by comparing a rendered image with a photograph of a real-world model under the same lighting conditions.

-Here's a visual for Cornell's Box rendered using Quasar.
+Above is the Cornell Box Test Result for our Rendering Engine.

 ### Material Showcase